Borda/GH-app-bot/bot_redis_workers/README.md

 1. **Webhook Reception (New Event)**:

-   - GitHub sends a webhook event (e.g., pull_request opened or synchronized) to the server (`app.py`).
+   - GitHub sends a webhook event (e.g., push to branch, pull_request opened/synchronized, or check_run rerequested) to the server (`app.py`).
+   - For `check_run` events with `rerequested` action, the bot identifies which specific check failed and needs to be rerun.
-   - The event is validated and enqueued as a task of type `'new_event'` with the payload (repo details, PR number, etc.) into the Redis queue (`bot_queue`).
+   - The event is validated and enqueued as a task of type `'new_event'` with the payload (repo details, commit SHA, branch info, etc.) into the Redis queue (`bot_queue`).

 2. **New Event Processing**:

    - A worker pops the `'new_event'` task.
-   - Clones/pulls the repository.
+   - Downloads the repository's `.lightning/workflows` folder.
+   - Parses YAML configuration files and applies trigger filtering (event type, branch patterns).
-   - Generates run configurations (e.g., from a config file like `.litci.yaml`—placeholder logic).
+   - Generates run configurations only for workflows that match the current event and branch.
-   - Enqueues a separate `'start_job'` task for each configuration.
+   - Enqueues a separate `'start_job'` task for each applicable configuration.

 3. **Start Job**: